academic and welfare staff

 Deputy Head Co Curricular & Director of Key Stage Four

+Sarah is a dedicated and innovative education professional with over 20 years of teaching experience.
+She has worked at CATS Cambridge for nine years as a Geography teacher and, more recently, as a House Director and KS4 Coordinator.
 Sarah’s career began in 2000.
 Since then, she has taught at notable institutions in the UK and abroad, including the British International School of Kyiv and the International School of Milan, where she led the Geography department.
 She has also expanded her expertise as a leader in extracurricular activities, such as the Duke of Edinburgh’s Award Scheme and field trip coordination, including international trips to Italy and Switzerland.
+Sarah is excited to continue developing the Co-Curricular programme at CATS Cambridge to suit our students’ needs and aspirations.